 Blondie‘s genre-crossing 1981 single Rapture, went No. 1 on the Billboard Hot 100 six weeks after her Saturday Night Live episode where she brought out Funky 4+1.
-Rapture—which was on Blondie’s fifth album Autoamerican—was a radical disco song with a rap verse, in which Debbie Harry gives a shout out to Fab Five Freddy and Grandmaster Flash.
-Rapture by Blondie was the first song with a rap to go No. 1, spending two weeks at No. 1 on the Hot 100.
+Rapture—which was on Blondie’s fifth album Autoamerican—was a radical disco song with a rap verse, in which Debbie Harry gives a shout-out to Fab Five Freddy and Grandmaster Flash.
+Rapture by Blondie was the first song with a rap to go No. 1 on March 28, 1981.
+The song spent two weeks at No. 1 on the Hot 100.

 Debbie Harry has known about Grandmaster Flash since 1977.
 “She said, ‘I’m going to write a rap about you on my next record.’
 And I was like, ‘Yeah, right, And about five or six months later, ‘Eatin’ cars and.. eat up bars.. and Flash is fast, Flash is cool.’
 She kept her word..
 “I was introduced.
 So now …white people and people of other colors were, ‘Who is Flash?’
 So she tremendously opened the door.”
 Grandmaster Flash told the Daily News